Why the Kentucky Derby:

-The highlight of the end of each school year at Wash U is going to the Kentucky Derby, which is conveniently held smack dab in the middle of finals.
+The highlight of the end of each school year at Wash U for me is going to the Kentucky Derby, which is conveniently held smack dab in the middle of finals.
 I have always lucked out and had an easy finals schedule, so I have made the trip now 4 years in a row.
 This year, I decided to come up a day earlier for the Kentucky Oaks, which is basically like the Derby but the day before.
 The day before I was supposed to leave for the Kentucky aka Wednesday, my friends all bailed on me.
 I decided that that the Derby was too much fun to pass up on even though I would be going alone.
 It would be a different experience, which is always exciting.

 I bought a general admission ticket, which gives access to the bottom floor of the grandstands and the infamous infield.
 While seats to the Derby cost at least $200, general admission tickets are just $50, although you can’t actually see the race from anywhere in the general admission area.
 Despite having been to the Derby for 3 years, I have never seen the actual race and only saw horses on the video boards.